Scientific Name

 How to Grow and Care for Bergeranthus multiceps

 Watering: B. multiceps requires little or no water when it goes dormant, usually in winter.
-When it begins to grow again in spring, it is safe to water deeply, allowing the soil to dry before between waterings.
+When it begins to grow again in spring, it is safe to water deeply, allowing the soil to dry between waterings.
 If leaves start to wrinkle during active growth, your plant needs water.

-Fertilizing: This small succulent is a light feeder and does not need fertilizer if it is repotted every two years.
+Fertilizing: This small succulent is a light feeder and does not need fertilizer if repotted every two years.

 Propagation: This species is easily propagated by cuttings, division, and seeds.
-The best time to take cuttings is summer.
+The best time to take cuttings is in summer.
 Divide your B. multiceps in late winter before it begins to break dormancy.
 Sow the seeds in spring or early summer in a pot with a well-drained soil mix.

 Learn more at How to Grow and Care for Mesembs.